rutvaak/UART-Controlled-ALU/README.md

 # UART-Controlled ALU in Verilog

 ##  Description
 A UART-controlled Arithmetic Logic Unit (ALU) implemented in synthesizable Verilog.
-Designed for FPGA and RTL-based verification interviews.
+Designed for FPGA and RTL-based verification.
 This project accepts ALU instructions over UART (via a PC) and returns the computed result via UART TX.

 ##  Features
 - 8-bit ALU: ADD, SUB, AND, OR, XOR, NOT, INC, DEC